piyushsud/Projects/README.md

 # Projects
-This engineering portfolio contains some of the engineering projects I have worked on.
+This engineering portfolio contains some of the engineering projects I have completed.

 1. UIUC Senior Design Project - a house for mason bees with capacitive sensors to detect when bees enter and exit.
 We used phase sensitive detection to extract the bee data in a noisy environment.
 <img width="655" height="873" alt="image" src="https://github.com/user-attachments/assets/4252c7ad-c963-4968-b640-8132281498dd" />